prebid/prebid.github.io/identity/sharedid.md

 1. The User ID module suppresses all cookie reading and setting activity when the [GDPR Enforcement Module](/dev-docs/modules/gdprEnforcement.html) is in place and there's no consent for Purpose 1.
 2. The User ID module infrastructure supports a first-party opt-out, by setting the `_pbjs_id_optout` cookie or local storage to any value.
 No other cookies will be set if this one is set.
-3. The SharedID module will suppress the ID when the COPPA flag is set.
+3. The SharedId module will suppress the ID when the COPPA flag is set.

 For all other privacy-sensitive scenarios, it is encumbent upon bid adapters and endpoints to be aware of and enforce relevant regulations such as CCPA and Global Privacy Control.